Shubhi-glitch/youtube-clone/README.md

-# 🎥 YourTube 2.0 – Full Stack YouTube Clone
+# 🎥 YourTube 2.0 – Full Stack YouTube Clone {YOU CAN DIRECTly DOWNLOAD THE ZIP FILE THAT I HAVE PROVIDED WITH NAME OF "youtube clone"}

 **YourTube 2.0** is a full-stack YouTube-inspired video platform.